 AR and VR are nearly as much in their infancy as 5G is.
 However, there are already AR, and VR enabled ads in the wild today.
 People can use AR and VR to see how different pieces of furniture will look in their rooms.
 They can also map clothes on to their bodies to get accurate measurements.

+This is just the start for AR and VR.
 More complex ads will be possible with faster 5G speeds.
 5G digital marketing will allow people to take advantage of 3D modelled imagery, holograms, etc., everywhere.

 Certain retailers are already experimenting with mobile apps.
 You can measure things with VR technology and provide VR experiences for ads.
 For example, Diesel’s fragrance “Only the Brave” simulated a VR experience.
 Through it, you could experience crawling out on a high rise ledge to reach through an open window.

 When ad load times become nearly instant, marketers will employ more creative techniques for ad design.
 This means more engagement from customers and greater leeway to create more heavy ads.
 In essence, websites will be able to handle larger ads without a dip in performance.
 Ensuring websites are easier to navigate with the increased load will make ads more complex and more interactive.